A sampling of influential animation from this era.note

 - The Movie: Many cartoon characters both old and new, such as Tom and Jerry, Felix the Cat, Looney Tunes, Goofy, the Teenage Mutant Ninja Turtles, The Transformers, The Flintstones. and others, got their own movies during this period, some of which vary in quality, but tended to usually be quite bad.

-- Thick-Line Animation: Popularized by the success of Dexter's Laboratory and The Powerpuff Girls, this style caught on towards what many may consider the end of the renaissance.
-Nowadays nearly every western television cartoon that comes out has this style, if it isn't trying to look anime.
+- Thick-Line Animation: Popularized by shows such as Dexter's Laboratory, this style caught on towards what many may consider the end of the renaissance.
+Nowadays most western television cartoons that have come out have this style, if it isn't trying to look anime.

 - Toilet Humor: Became increasingly more common place in the 1990s, especially with Gross Out Shows like The Ren & Stimpy Show.